rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 ### What are those Semantic Systems Used for?
 - to index, tag, semantically annotate, and categorize content (e.g. documents, text, data, and other resources) in order to facilitate search, their discovery and their retrieval
 - to represent things and knowledge in a machine-readable manner using the constructs or terms in the respective system
-- to partially structure unstructured data by adding an external semantic laywer (e.g., set of term annotations)
+- to partially structure unstructured data by adding an external semantic layer (e.g., set of semantic annotations)
-- to offer a knowledge-based model of some target content or universe of discourse (serving as background knowledge) in order to facilitate automated action (e.g., in autonomous AI systems)
+- to offer a knowledge-based model of some target universe of discourse (serving as background knowledge) in order to facilitate automation or reasoning (e.g., in AI systems)

-### The relationship between AI: Artificial Intelligence & Ontology Engineering
+### A Relationship between Artificial Intelligence (AI) & Ontology Engineering
-Part of AI is how to represent human knowledge in a way computer systems can act on and process, called **knowledge representation and reasoning** (KRR).
+Part of AI is about how to represent human knowledge in a way computer systems can process and act on, called **knowledge representation and reasoning** (KRR).
-It involves creating a database to store content or knowledge (a **knowledgebase**) and a way to process or reason over that content.
-Artificial languages (KRR languages), used to declare a vocabulary to form computable expressions, are often used.
-Knowledge, although challenging to define, has been described in different sorts: there are different kinds of knowledge.
+It often involves creating a database to store content or knowledge (a **knowledgebase**) and a way to process or reason over that content.
 There are different approaches for doing knowlege represetnation.
 One approach to KRR is to develop so-called **ontologies**.
+Artificial languages (KRR languages), used to declare a vocabulary to form computable expressions, are often used in KRR and ontology engineering.

 **Some Basic Distinctions often made in modeling (conceptual, ontological, semantic, linguistic, etc.)**
 These distinctions are partially drawn from abstract and philosophical inquiry.
 The reader in encouraged to review literature on metaphysics.

-### The Generic vs. The Specific
+### The Generic vs. The Specific - Genericity vs. Specificity and Particularity

 The concept of the generic, the general, the universal, etc. is distinguished from that of the specific, the indvidiual, the particular, etc.
 Historically this is partially a reflection of human philosophical inquiry into attribute-agreement, or how things can be similar, how the seem to have the same attributes, characteristics, etc.